mlswg/mls-architecture/draft-ietf-mls-architecture.md

   key fingerprints for authentication.
 In this scenario, the issuance function is simply the generation of a key pair (i.e., a credential is just an identifier and public key, with no information to assist in verification).
-  The verification function is the application functionality that enables users to verify keys.
+  The verification function is the application function that enables users to verify keys.

 * In a system based on {{CONIKS}} end user Key Transparency (KT), the issuance